Nexmo/station/_documentation/en/voice/voice-api/guides/asr.md

 ![ASR Flow](https://app.lucidchart.com/publicSegments/view/7840753c-7db0-4ec4-bab1-1e453d950762/image.png)

-Typically, ASR is used in pair with some audio message playing to the user.
-The message might be an [audio file](https://developer.nexmo.com/voice/voice-api/code-snippets/play-an-audio-stream-into-a-call) or [Text-to-Speech](https://developer.nexmo.com/voice/voice-api/guides/text-to-speech), or a combination of both played sequentially.
-To activate the ASR, NCCO should contain `input` action with speech parameters specified.
+Typically, ASR is used in conjunction with an audio message playing to the user.
+The message might be an [audio file](/voice/voice-api/code-snippets/play-an-audio-stream-into-a-call) or [Text-to-Speech](/voice/voice-api/guides/text-to-speech), or a combination of both played sequentially.
+To activate the ASR, NCCO should contain an `input` action with speech parameters specified.

 ### NCCO Example